yuzibo/diff-debian-buildd/README.md

-This is a python demo to diff Debian buildd status between two build.
+This is a python demo to diff Debian buildd status between two buildd days.

 We still need to train it more.